-The AdvisorShares Dorsey Wright FSM All Cap World ETF had a portfolio turnover rate of 244% in 2022 and 151% in 2023.
-The Fund is a fund of funds and tactically managed based on signals from the model manager.
-For the year ended fiscal 2023, the Fund received fewer tactical signals to change underlying funds based on market conditions.
+The AdvisorShares Q Dynamic Growth ETF had a portfolio turnover rate of 57% for the fiscal year ended 2023 and 330% for the fiscal year ended 2024.
+The Fund is a fund of funds that is tactically managed based on signals received from a model.
+For the fiscal year ended 2024, the Fund received many more tactical signals to change underlying funds and weightings based on market conditions.